danielfm/archlinux-workstation/README.md

 #### Troubleshooting: AUR Issues

-The AUR is community-maintained, so it's not that uncommon to find outdated packages that cannot be installed (i.e. due to having mismatching validation hash).
+The AUR is community-maintained, so it's not that uncommon to find outdated packages or packages that cannot be installed without manual intervention (i.e. due to having mismatching validation hash).

-If you encounter any issues, you'll have to fix the affected packages by hand before retrying the `ansible-playbook` command.
+If you encounter any issues, you might have to remove the affected packages from the configuration or fix the affected packages by hand before retrying the Ansible playbook again.

 Some commands that might be useful: